diwakar17bhatt/Netflix-Landing-Page-Clone/README.md

-netflix landing page clone, created by using HTML5 and CSS only (*not responsive*)
+netflix landing page clone, created by using HTML5 and CSS, only for desktop user (*not responsive*)